RickStrahl/BlogPosts/2026-05/Getting-the-Client-IP-Address-in-ASP-NET-Core/GettingTheClientIpAddressInAspNetCore.md

 ![Client Ip Banner](./ClientIpBanner.jpg)

-##AD##

 When I need to pick up the client IP Address in ASP.NET Core I always forget where to find the connection information.

 It's simple enough: